Definition of Restricted Cash

 - It forms part of Cash and equivalents and can be classified as a current or non-current asset.
 In contrast, security deposit forms part of current or non-current assets, and only refundable deposits form part.

-- It is temporary as it has to be spent for the purpose held, whereas a security deposit can be permanent in nature example, a non-refundable deposit.
+- A temporary expenditure must be spent for the purpose held, whereas a security deposit can be permanent, such as a non-refundable deposit.
 On the other hand, restricted Cash in banks may be permanent.

 Conclusion

-It is the part of cash and cash equivalents to be set aside for specific purposes like requirements from banks, specific capital expenditures, or as per customers’ instructions for a particular order.
-The classification of it depends upon the period of restriction.
-In the balance sheet, it is to be shown separately, along with the reason for restriction in notes to accounts.
-It also forms part of the cash flow statement and is to be classified as the nature for which it is restricted in operating, investing, and financing activities.
-It differs from a security deposit as it is the payment for a specific purpose against some benefit in return.
+The company sets aside a portion of cash and cash equivalents for specific purposes such as meeting bank requirements, funding designated capital expenditures, or fulfilling customers’ instructions for a particular order.
+The classification of this portion depends on the duration of the restriction.
+In the balance sheet, it is presented separately, along with an explanation of the restriction in the notes to the accounts.
+Furthermore, it is included in the cash flow statement and categorized based on the nature of the restriction in operating, investing, and financing activities.
+This differs from a security deposit as it represents a payment made for a specific purpose in exchange for certain benefits.

 Recommended Articles